Gary Pratt: Ponting run out

 Pratt is most famous for his run out of Australian captain Ricky Ponting at Trent Bridge in the 2005 Ashes series.
 Brought on to field as a substitute, Pratt was fielding at cover when Damien Martyn tapped the ball in his direction and attempted a quick single.
 Pratt duly threw down the stumps at the striker's end with Ponting considerably short of his ground.
 This moment is remembered as one of the most important turning points during the series, with Ponting looking well set for a big score at the time.
 The dismissal prompted an angry outburst from the batsman, who was seen shouting up at the England balcony towards Duncan Fletcher, unhappy at England's frequent use of substitute fielders during the series.
 Ironically, although England may have used substitute fielders to rest bowlers between spells, this appearance by Pratt was not among them: he was replacing Simon Jones, who had been taken to hospital with an ankle injury; it was to be Jones' last test.
-The run out earned him a place on the open top bus parade following the series victory.
+The run out earned Pratt a place on the open top bus parade following the series victory.

 Since the incident, Pratt has acquired a small following of grateful English fans.
 He had the dubious honour of having the pavilion in Sky Sports' Cricket AM named the 'Gary Pratt Pavilion'.
 England fan organisation the Barmy Army planned to fly Pratt out to Australia for the 2006–07 Ashes series as a good-luck charm, but failed to find sponsorship for his plane fare.

 Pratt felt that the event that thrust him into the cricketing limelight was also the one that quickened his dramatic fall from grace, ignoring his skill with the bat: "I was just known for fielding afterwards, and I didn't really want that."
 As of 2010 he was working at a cricketing equipment shop and as of 2021 skippers Cumberland, where he has scored ten Championship hundreds.